stefanalt/packexe/README.md

 # packexe
-Pack a shared linux executable, together with it's libraries and corresponding linker.
+Packexe.pl packd a shared linux executable, together with it's libraries and the corresponding linker.

 Have you ever had a Linux executable on one system, and want to run it on another system (with same architecture)?

-Have you just copied it over and then got:
+Have you just copied it over, and then got:

+    $ mybin
-> mybin: error while loading shared libraries: libselinux.so.1: cannot open shared object file: No such file or directory
+    mybin: error while loading shared libraries: libselinux.so.1: cannot open shared object file: No such file or directory

 Or did you discover something like this: